 It is expected that schools will see an improvement against the following 5 key indicators

 - The engagement of all pupils in regular physical activity – kick-starting healthy active lifestyles

 - The profile of PE and sport being raised across the school as a tool for whole school improvement

 - Increased confidence, knowledge and skills of all staff in teaching PE and sport

 - Broader experience of a range of sport and activities offered to all pupils

 - Increased participation in competitive sport

-In the academic year 2018-19 46% of year 6 children left our school meeting the national curriculum requirement to:-
+In the academic year 2019-20 the percentage of Year 6 children who left our school meeting the national curriculum requirements is as follows :-

-- swim competently, confidently and proficiently over a distance of at last 25 metres
+- to swim competently, confidently and proficiently over a distance of at least 25 metres – 88%

 You may need a product like Adobe Reader (free download) to view our PDF documents on our website.